• Skip to main content

 How to Use Elderflower Cordial

-You can use elderflower cordial just as you would a flavored syrup.
-You can mix with sparkling water for a refreshing beverage, or liquor for a fancy cocktail and serve over ice, you can drizzle it over pancakes or ice cream, bake with it in your favorite cake and muffin recipes, you can make a salad vinaigrette by mixing it with olive oil or you can mix it with water or milk and then freeze in popsicles molds for a refreshing treat or make a sorbet.
+You can use elderflower cordial just as you would a flavored simple syrup.
+You can mix it with sparkling water for a refreshing beverage, or liquor for a fancy cocktail and serve it over ice, you can drizzle it over pancakes or ice cream, bake with it in your favorite cake and muffin recipes, you can make a salad vinaigrette by mixing a splash of it with olive oil or you can mix it with water or milk and then freeze in popsicles molds for a refreshing treat or make a sorbet.
 The possibilities are endless!

 a glass sun bottle of elderflower cordial seems to glow from within leaving a magical site of yellow golden liquid